 Depending on the dates you bought and sold, you might have to pay back all or part of the credit you received.
 Typically if you move within 36 months of purchasing the home, the credit must be paid back upon the sale.
 Special rules apply and can be found in Publication 523 from the IRS.

 Deduct Selling Costs

 When selling your Phoenix house, you will be able to deduct any reasonable cost when selling your home.
-This includes the closing costs, improvements made in order to sell the house, assessments, marketing costs, agent fees and so on.
-Keep track of every cent you spend in an effort to sell your home.
-Come tax time, this can amount to major deductions!
+This includes the closing costs, improvements made to sell the house, assessments, marketing costs, agent fees, and so on.
+Keep track of every cent you spend to sell your home.
+Come tax time.
+This can amount to major deductions!

 No matter what time of the year you sell, it is always important to seek the counsel of professionals.
-Consult your agent, accountant, and attorney to make sure you have set up the best terms for yourself.
+Consult your agent, accountant, and attorney to ensure you have set the best terms for yourself.

 Don’t stress too much about taxes when putting your house up for sale in Phoenix.
 Odds are Uncle Sam won’t be getting his hands on your profits.

 As always, reaching out to a tax professional can help you get tax tips for selling your Phoenix house.
 Taxes can be a little overwhelming, and ever-changing conditions are constantly moving into place.
 It's essential to be up to date with the latest tax news to help you make tax time a little less stressful.